When You Arrive

 - Review the J-1 orientation guide and register for an orientation session.
 As a new international J-1 scholar, it is important that you understand your rights and responsibilities, as well as help you adjust to life in NYC.
 Please download and read the J-1 Scholar Orientation Guide (PDF: 16.3MB), then register for an orientation session.

 - If you plan to travel internationally during your stay with NYU, you must obtain a travel signature on your DS-2019 before you leave the US.
 If any of your family members are here on J-2 visas, they will need their DS-2019 forms to be signed as well.
 Please contact firstname.lastname@example.org to arrange for a travel signature.

 - Contact your academic department to let them know you have arrived.

 - Visit the NYUCard Center after checking in with your academic department.
 Bring a valid form of identification (passport, State Photo ID, or State Driver License) to have your picture taken and receive your NYUCard.

-- NYU Langone Student Interns: please speak with your faculty sponsor or department administrator about obtaining an ID card for access to the appropriate buildings/labs.
+- NYU Langone Student Interns: your affiliation is through Langone, not the central University, so please do not visit the Card Center.
+Instead, please speak with your faculty sponsor or department administrator about obtaining an ID card for access to the appropriate buildings/labs.